oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 - Okta developer account - these instructions assume you already have signed up.
 If you didn't, you can sign up for an account using the CLI!
 - Python 3

-We will go over how to install the CLI and SDK during this tutorial.
+We will go over how to install the CLI during this tutorial.

 {% include toc.md %}